martinnyemba/martinnyemba/README.md

 💻 I am a Graphic Designer and Web Designer from Zambia 🇨🇴 who is a Student for Bsc Software Engineering, a Qualified Medical Assistant, Skilled Graphics designer and Photographer.

-:mag: I am a curious and :bulb: creative person, always ready to learn :books:.
+:mag: I am a curious, adventurer and :bulb: creative person full of initiative, always ready to learn :books:.

 I also enyoy the art :art:, football :clapper: and good music 📻.